arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 Web URL:        https://servant-on-heroku.herokuapp.com/
 ```

 Hmm, that's not right.
 See where it says `Dynos: `?
-A "dyno" is Heroku-lingo for a server that runs your web application.
-This line means that you don't have any servers running your application.
+A "dyno" is Heroku-lingo for
+a server that runs the web application.
+This line means that there aren't any
+servers running the application.

-In order to fix that we can use the `heroku ps:scale` command to give you one dyno:
+In order to fix this, the `heroku ps:scale` command can be used to spin up one
+dyno to run the application:

 ```sh
 $ heroku ps:scale web=1
 ```

-This gives us one "web" dyno, which works as a web api.
-There are multiple different kinds of dynos, but we don't need to worry about that here.
+This creates one "web" dyno, which will run the Servant API.[^3]

-Now run the following command to make sure your dyno is actually running:
+Now run the following command to make sure the dyno is actually running:

 ```sh
 $ heroku ps